Chatham Responsible tax payers Alliance

 How Property Taxes Actually Work

-Most people think: "My home value went up 20%, so my taxes went up 20%."
+Most people think: "My home value assessment went up 20%, so my Chatham tax rates went up 20% as well."

 Heres How It Really Works: